peteryuhang/code-knowledge/the-pragmatic-programmer.md

 return retcode;
 ```

-- Exceptions should rarely be used as part of a program’s normal flow; exceptions should be reserved for unexpected events
+- Exceptions should rarely be used as part of a program's normal flow; exceptions should be reserved for unexpected events
 - Use exceptions for exceptional problems
 - Exception will be generated under only truly exceptional circumstances, otherwise error return will be appropriate
 - Programs that use exceptions as part of their normal processing suffer from all the readability and maintainability problems of classic spaghetti code
-  - Exception represents an immediate, nonlocal transfer of control—it’s a kind of cascading goto
+  - Exception represents an immediate, nonlocal transfer of control—it's a kind of cascading goto
   - These programs break encapsulation: routines and their callers are more tightly coupled via exception handling
 - Error handlers are an alternative to exception:
   - eg. wrap an object which potentially throw exception in handler, so other modules which call this object can rely on this handler, and no need to handle these exception by themselvies